Ahussain22/Cybersecurity---labs/README.md

 - Windows Defender
 - Command Prompt / PowerShell
 - DVWA
-- GitHub

 ---

 ## 🎯 Career Goal

-My goal is to transition into a **blue team cybersecurity role**, using practical lab experience to build strong foundations in:
+My goal is to transition into a **cybersecurity role**, using practical lab experience to build strong foundations in:

 - SOC analysis
 - Threat detection